claudioc/jingo/README.md

 #### features.markitup (boolean: false)

-  Whether to enable Markitup or not
+  DEPRECATED: markitup support has been removed as of version 1.8.0

 #### features.codemirror (boolean: true)

   Whether to enable Codemirror or not.

-  Please note that you cannot enable both editors at the same time.
+#### features.gravatar (boolean: true)

+  Whether to enable gravatar support or not

 #### server.hostname